ankaubisch/fitchy/README.md

       }
     }

 5. Now you are ready to use this toggles.
-In this example the implemented method will return `someting`.
+In this example the implemented method will return `something`.
 You can edit this annotation and use `test.feature.2` and you will see that something isn't returned.
 It will return null instead.